-Further detail can be found in the Keeping Children Safe in Education Document in the shared area.
+Further details can be found in the Keeping Children Safe in Education document.

-JRCS Procedure for Absent pupils:-
+JRCS procedure for absent pupils:

-- If a child is absent from school with no notice from parent/carer parent/carer called - If parent/carer are unaware of absence they are advised to contact child and involve police if felt necessary - If child arrives at school but leaves the building during the school day an initial call to parents is made.
-If parents cannot be contacted the Police should be notified. - Students missing from lessons.
+- If a child is absent from school with no notice from parent/carer parent/carer called; - If parent/carer is unaware of absence, they are advised to contact child and involve police if felt necessary; - If child arrives at school but leaves the building during the school day, an initial call to parents is made.
+If parents cannot be contacted the police should be notified; - Students missing from lessons.
 Building checked by staff.
-Parent/career to be notified immediately if student is not found within 20 minutes. - Students in the care of the local authority all incidents of truancy should be passed to the Social worker assigned by phone initially then in an email immediately.
+Parent/career to be notified immediately if student is not found within 20 minutes; - Students in the care of the local authority all incidents of truancy should be passed to the Social Worker assigned by phone initially followed immediately by an email.